-Peppermint is a ticket management system that allows teams and solo users the ability create & track tickets whilst also tracking todo’s and more.
-The goal is to allow for people to have access to a ticket management system which is free and nice to use.
+Peppermint is a ticket management system that allows teams and solo users to create and track tickets, whilst also tracking to-do’s and more.
+Te goal is to allow people to have access to a ticket management system that is free and nice to use.

-Peppermint is still in alpha and is not recommended for production use yet.
+Peppermint is still in alpha in terms of features, but is stable for everyday use.

 After providing all required Linode Options, click on the Create button.
 Your Peppermint App will complete installation anywhere between 2-5 minutes after your Linode has finished provisioning.